Mixed-Integer Programming for the ROADEF/EURO 2020 challenge

 \end{proof}

+This family of inequalities is dominated by the cases where $U = u_i$, which makes it finite but still of exponential size in general.
+For this reason, we look for a fast separation algorithm to find the most violated constraint for a given value of $x$.
+It can then be used to generate cutting planes during the solution process.

-While this constraint family is of exponential size in general, the most violated constraint is trivially found in linearithmic time ($\mathcal{O}(n \log n)$) by sorting the coordinates of $x$ and iterating on the size of $|W|$, as implemented by Algorithm \ref{alg:symmetric_separation}.
+For a given value of $U$, the most violated constraint can be found in linearithmic time ($\mathcal{O}(n \log n)$) by sorting the coordinates of $x$ and iterating on the size of $\lvert \mathcal{P} \rvert$, as implemented by Algorithm \ref{alg:symmetric_separation}.